-- the FDA or similar foreign regulatory authority may not allow an IND application or foreign equivalent filings required to initiate human clinical studies for our drug candidates or the FDA may require additional preclinical studies as a condition of the initiation of Phase I clinical studies, or additional clinical studies for progression from Phase I to Phase II, or Phase II to Phase III, or for NDA approval; - the product candidate may not prove to be effective or as effective as other competing product candidates; - · we may discover that a product candidate may cause harmful side effects or results of required toxicology studies may not be acceptable to the FDA; - the results may not replicate the results of earlier, smaller trials; - the FDA or similar foreign regulatory authorities may require use of new or experimental endpoints that may prove insensitive to treatment effects; - we or the FDA or similar foreign regulatory authorities may suspend the trials; - the results may not be statistically significant; - patient recruitment may be slower than expected; - the FDA may not accept the data from any trial or trial site outside of the U.S.; - patients may drop out of the trials; and - · regulatory requirements may change.
+- the FDA or similar foreign regulatory authority may not allow an IND application or foreign equivalent filings required to initiate human clinical studies for our drug candidates or the FDA may require additional preclinical studies as a condition of the initiation of Phase I clinical studies, or additional clinical studies for progression from Phase I to Phase II, or Phase II to Phase III, or for NDA approval; - the product candidate may not prove to be effective or as effective as other competing product candidates; - we may discover that a product candidate may cause harmful side effects or results of required toxicology studies may not be acceptable to the FDA; - the results may not replicate the results of earlier, smaller trials;

+- the FDA or similar foreign regulatory authorities may require use of new or experimental endpoints that may prove insensitive to treatment effects; - we or the FDA or similar foreign regulatory authorities may suspend the trials; - the results may not be statistically significant; - patient recruitment may be slower than expected; - the FDA may not accept the data from any trial or trial site outside of the US; - patients may drop out of the trials; - unforeseen disruptions may occur, caused by man-made or natural disasters or public health pandemics or epidemics or other business interruptions, including, for example, the COVID-19 pandemic; and - regulatory requirements may change.

-These risks and uncertainties impact all of our clinical programs.
-For example, any of the clinical, regulatory or operational events described above could change our planned clinical and regulatory activities for the opicapone program in Parkinson's disease and/or our NBI-74788 program for the treatment of CAH.
+These risks and uncertainties impact all of our clinical programs and any of the clinical, regulatory or operational events described above could change our planned clinical and regulatory activities.
+For example, we recently announced that due to the impact of the COVID-19 pandemic, we are temporarily pausing enrollment of new patients in the Phase III study of valbenazine for chorea in Huntington disease, the RESTORE-1 registrational study for NBIb-1817 in Parkinson's disease patients and the Phase IIa pediatric study of crinecerfont in congenital adrenal hyperplasia, or CAH.
 Additionally, any of these events described above could result in suspension of a program and/or obviate any filings for necessary regulatory approvals.